Varsha-R/Java-Programs/README.md

 # Java-practice-programs
-This repository contains practice programs in Java
+This repository contains practice programs in Java.
+It also contains a few algorithms implemented in Java.